nextflow-io/nextflow/docs/process.rst

 Input of type 'env'
 ---------------------

-The ``env`` classifier allows you to define an environment variable in the process execution context based on the value received from the channel.
+The ``env`` qualifier allows you to define an environment variable in the process execution context based on the value received from the channel.
 For example::

     str = Channel.from('hello', 'hola', 'bonjour', 'ciao')